First on CNN: McCarthy proposes key concessions after House adjourns for second day without electing a speaker - NewsBreak

 House passes 'born alive' abortion bill

-(CNN) -- House Republicans are spotlighting the issue of abortion as they roll out their legislative agenda in the new Congress -- a move that comes after the Supreme Court's highly consequential decision last summer to overturn the landmark 1973 Roe v.
+House Republicans are spotlighting the issue of abortion as they roll out their legislative agenda in the new Congress -- a move that comes after the Supreme Court's highly consequential decision last summer to overturn the landmark 1973 Roe v.
 Wade ruling.

-The GOP-led House voted on Wednesday...
+Video: Former Ukrainian POW is told the city he was fighting for was liberated

+CNN international correspondent Scott McLean reports from Ukraine's capital on recent Russian strikes that hit a market in a village close to the front line.